yuanz03/tp/docs/UserGuide.md

 Switches to the `Viewing Players` panel if not already in it.

-The player will appear in the player list panel with a "FIT" injury status and no position assigned by default.
+The player will appear in the player list panel with the "FIT" injury status and no position assigned by default.

 ![add message](images/addPlayerResult.png)
 </box>